MasFlam/aoc2024/README.md

 This year I've finally decided to try AoC and to try hard, so let's see how it goes.

 Starting day 3, I'm recording and posting solution videos: [playlist](https://www.youtube.com/playlist?list=PLeyexjd1tYAloabABjiTVKz-NUZp3YXGM).

-Except day 17, which I gave up on recording after an hour or so.
+Except day 17 which I gave up on recording after an hour or so.

+And day 21 for similar reasons.

 <table>
 	<tr>